Tags: evolution/and development; evolution/inheritance; evolution/and mutations; gene/as difference-maker; holism

 If a change in a trait as a solution to one problem changes the organism’s relation to other problems of the environment, it becomes impossible to carry out the analysis part by part, and we are left in the hopeless position of seeing the whole organism as being adapted to the whole environment (Lewontin 1978).

-This is the “hopelessness” that applies to any attempt to verify the theory of natural selection, which we will consider below.
-But the truth of our observations remains.
-If an organism’s life and development is in fact holistic, why should we suddenly lose sight of this holism as soon as we turn our attention to its management of mutations and inheritance, or its participation in a species-wide pattern of evolutionary change?
+However hopeless we may feel, the truth of our observations remains.
+If an organism’s life and development is in fact holistic, why should we suddenly lose sight of this holism as soon as we turn our attention to its management of traits, genetic mutations, and inheritance, or its participation in a species-wide pattern of evolutionary change?

-Why, for example, should we ignore the fact of an organism’s holistic capacities when it comes to its management of naturally occurring genetic mutations (as opposed to arbitrary mutations inflicted by unnatural processes in the laboratory), or when it comes to the preparation of a coherent inheritance for its offspring?
-And why should we lose sight of the developing organism’s remarkable capacity to integrate and reconcile as far as possible its various physical resources — or, for that matter, the even more stunning capacity of two gametes to organize their separate lineage inheritances into a single, viable zygote?
+Why, for example, should we ignore the fact of an organism’s future-oriented, holistic capacities when it comes to the preparation of a coherent inheritance for its offspring.
+Least of all should we ignore this when we consider an organism invested (as described in Chapter 19), with the directive intentions at work in an ongoing, complex, multi-lineage evolutionary process.
+And why should we lose sight of the developing organism’s remarkable capacity to integrate and reconcile as far as possible its various physical resources — or, for that matter, the even more stunning capacity of two gametes to organize their separate lineage inheritances into a single, viable zygote with new possibilities of life?

-When Lewontin spoke of quasi-independence, saying a trait must be changeable (subject to mutation) in at least some ways that do not dramatically alter other traits, he was apparently accepting the particulate view of inheritance and the random view of mutations.8 He therefore overlooked the possibility that an organism caught up in the evolving destiny of its kind might, by virtue of that very fact, be capable of coordinating the elements of its hereditary bequest to the next generation — and doing so, as we saw in Chapter 19 (“Development Writ Large”), by participating in the winding, “mosaic”, perhaps unexpected pathway leading indirectly yet coherently from the past of its own kind to the future.
+When Lewontin spoke of quasi-independence, saying a trait must be changeable (subject to mutation) in at least some ways that do not dramatically alter other traits, he was apparently accepting the particulate view of inheritance and the random view of mutations.7 He therefore overlooked the possibility that an organism caught up in the evolving destiny of its kind might, by virtue of that very fact, be capable of coordinating the elements of its hereditary bequest to the next generation — and doing so, as we saw in that earlier chapter, by participating in the winding, “mosaic”, perhaps unexpected pathway leading indirectly yet coherently from the past of its own kind to the future.
 But, insightful as he was in so many other regards, Lewontin did not seem to consider this possibility even to be on the table, despite his familiarity with the highly complex, coordinated, and directive aspects of individual development.

 Limb development requires simultaneous and co-ordinated development in other organs and tissue systems: cartilage, muscle tissue and attachment points, innervation of soft tissues; circulatory connections to tissues and bone marrow.
 If bone structure or muscle mass is plastic, responding to signals from the environment, co-ordinated systems must be plastic too, responding to signals from the systems developing with them … This same sensitivity of integration to the contingencies of development will make functional integration possible in the face of genetically-caused changes in crucial organ systems.